 Sheikh Mohammed Centre for Cultural Understanding

 This might just be the definitive iftar if you’re hosting out-of-town guests this Ramadan.
-Held in the courtyard of a wind-tower house in the atmospheric Al Fahidi Historical Neighbourhood, the evening will begin with the call to prayer followed by the breaking of the fast with Emirati hosts, who will then happily answer all questions related to the holy month as well as the culture and traditions of the UAE.
+Held in the courtyard of a wind-tower house in the atmospheric Al Fahidi Historical Neighbourhood, the evening will begin with the call to prayer followed by the breaking of the fast over local dishes with Emirati hosts, who will then happily answer all questions related to the holy month as well as the culture and traditions of the UAE.

 (+971) 4 353 6666